-Fuel right.
 Eat familiar foods that you know won’t upset your stomach.
 Race day is not the time to try something new.
 Since a 5K is a short event, eat something with more carbohydrates, which will burn faster than fatty or protein-heavy foods.
 Give yourself plenty of time to digest your meal so you won’t be racing on a full stomach.

 Unless otherwise instructed, pin your bib onto the front of your shirt, not your back.
 If you can get four safety pins, use them all so it won’t flap around while you’re running.
 If you aren’t wearing a shirt, pin it to your shorts.
 Race officials need your number to be visible while you’re running.

-If you must wait for race day to get your goodies, arrive as much as an hour before the start so you can get what you need, visit the facilities and warm up before the race.
+If you must wait for race day to register or pick up your bib, arrive an hour or more before the start so you can get what you need, visit the facilities and warm up before the race.

-There is always a long line for the bathroom.
+There is a long line for the bathroom at every race.
 Always.
-Most people get nervous before a race, which can enhance tummy troubles.
-It’s normal to use the bathroom several times before a race if you’ve been hydrating all day, or if you’re nervous.
+Most people get race-day jitters, which can enhance tummy troubles.
+It’s normal to use the bathroom several times before a race if you’re well-hydrated or if you’re nervous.